-- To recover in situ sediments for seismic tie in areas with no well
+- Recover in situ sediments for seismic tie in areas with no well

-- To sample seep localities for identification and characterization of active petroleum systems
+- Sample seep localities for identification and characterization of active petroleum systems

 Our work areas are in the NE and NW Atlantic conjugate margins with focus on licensing blocks and important areas for future development.
-Seabed sampling results are important to improve licensing applications and constrain basin models, and increase success in efforts in exploration for oil and gas in frontier basins.
+Seabed sampling results are important to improve licensing applications, constrain basin models, and increase success rates in exploration for oil and gas in frontier basins.

-Seep structures are tested for hydrocarbon using samples collected with a gravity core and annalyzed with two geochemical (APT and AGI) and one microbial (MPOG) methods.
-Stratigraphic samples collected with a gravity corer and a dredge are tested for source and reservoir rock properties, and the dated samples are placed into a lithostratigraphic pseudowell.
+The seabed above potential hydrocarbon traps is tested for seepage using samples collected with a gravity corer and analyzed with two geochemical (APT and AGI) and one microbial (MPOG) methods.
+Stratigraphic samples collected across exposed fault escarpments are age dated and tested for source and reservoir rock properties, and results presented as a pseudo well.

 Calibration of database acquired in 2014 (BSS14) and development of workflow for improved identification of hydrocarbon phase and ranking of exploration targets in undrilled areas.

 New seabed samples reveal active Jurassic oil seeps and Mesozoic sedimentary sequences on the Jan Mayen Ridge.